Longitudinal Processing - Tutorial

 Longitudinal Image Processing

 All data for this tutorial has already been processed for you (processing can take up to 24h).
-The only thing you need to learn in this section is the three processing steps (cross, base, long).
+However, to continue you need to understand the three processing steps (cross, base, long) and associated directory names.

 For example, assume you have a subject with two time points: OAS2_0001_MR1 and OAS2_0001_MR2.

-[CROSS]: You would process these two images independently first (we call that cross as in crossectional analysis/processing).
+[CROSS]: You would process these two images independently first (we call that cross as in crossectional analysis/processing) using the regular freesurfer processing stream (recon-all).
 You end up with two directories with the names OAS2_0001_MR1 and OAS2_0001_MR2

 [BASE]: Then you would run the second step to create the within subject template (also called base) and end up with a new directory.
 There is only one base directory per subject.
 We decide to name the base: OAS2_0001.
 Inside this directory are the results for the average anatomy of your subject across time.
 You don't use this data in any analysis, and only look at it for quality checking or editing.